Azure-Samples/nodejs-microservices/docs/workshop.md

 <div class="tip" data-title="tip">

-> Did you noticed the `#` at the beginning of the `#delay()` method?
+> Did you noticed the `#` before the `#delay()` method?
 This new feature of JavaScript means that this method is private, and only class members are allowed to call it.
 You can read more about it in the [MDN documentation](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Classes/Private_class_fields).

 </div>